Crystalazer/cv2_gui/README.md

 You can press `q` to close the window and stop execution, Hovering over the button will display the tooltip.

+Pressing `keybind` on the keyboard will switch between the states.

 <div align="center">